open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part4: Compare literacy levels at the start and end of a year-long reading program for the same group of participants.
+      selected_scenario_part4: Examine age-related wage disparities by comparing the earnings of younger and older employees in a company.
       part4:
         ans1:
           value: Paired.
-          feedback: Correct!
+          feedback: Incorrect!
         ans2:
           value: Not paired.
-          feedback: Incorrect!
+          feedback: Correct!
 ---
 # {{ params.vars.title }}
 In each of the following scenarios, determine if the data are paired.